 |

-plenty of garden space - the lawn area is constantly shrinking.
+garden space – the lawn area was constantly shrinking.
 Our

-smallish front yard is strewn with trees, with
+smallish front yard was strewn with trees, with

-mixed borders along the front of the house and
+mixed borders along the front of the house, a

-a "Lane" leading from the front doorstep to
+rock garden, and a "Lane" leading from the front doorstep to the

-the side garden, which is supposedly our most display-worthy garden (and it
+side garden, which at one point was our most display-worthy garden (we directed

-is flanked by a driveway with a narrow strip of perennial border, which gets
+flanked by a driveway with a narrow strip of perennial border, which always got

-parched in summer - we really value perennials that can survive our driveway bed!
-The back yard is more
+parched in summer – we really valued perennials that could survive our driveway bed!
+The back yard was more

 free-form: relatively demure plantings near our